cinemast/libjson-rpc-cpp/README.md

 ```sh
 sudo make uninstall
 ```

 **Build options:**

+Default configuration should be fine for most systems, but here are available compilation flags:

 - `-DCOMPILE_TESTS=NO` disables unit test suite.
 - `-DCOMPILE_STUBGEN=NO` disables building the stubgenerator.
 - `-DCOMPILE_EXAMPLES=NO` disables examples.